Steven Soderbergh

-Soderbergh's directorial-breakthrough indie drama Sex, Lies, and Videotape (1989) lifted him into the public spotlight as a notable presence in the film industry.
+Soderbergh's directorial breakthrough, the indie drama Sex, Lies, and Videotape (1989), lifted him into the public spotlight as a notable presence in the film industry.
 At 26, Soderbergh became the youngest solo director to win the Palme d'Or at the Cannes Film Festival, and the film garnered worldwide commercial success, as well as numerous accolades.
-His breakthrough led to success in Hollywood, where he directed the crime comedy Out of Sight (1998), the biopic Erin Brockovich (2000) and the crime drama Traffic (2000).
-For Traffic, he won the Academy Award for Best Director.
+His next five films, including the critically lauded King of the Hill (1993), found limited commercial success.
+He pivoted into more mainstream fare with the crime comedy Out of Sight (1998), the biopic Erin Brockovich (2000) and the crime drama Traffic (2000), for which he won the Academy Award for Best Director.

-He found further popular and critical success with the Ocean's trilogy and film franchise (2001–18); Che (2008); The Informant!
-(2009); Contagion (2011); Haywire (2011); Magic Mike (2012); Side Effects (2013); Logan Lucky (2017); Unsane (2018); Let Them All Talk (2020); No Sudden Move (2021); and Kimi (2022).
-His film career spans a multitude of genres, but his specialties are psychological, crime and heist films.
+Soderbergh found further popular and critical success with the Ocean's trilogy and film franchise (2001–18), Che (2008), The Informant!
+(2009), Contagion (2011), Haywire (2011), the Magic Mike trilogy (2012–2023), Side Effects (2013), Behind the Candelabra (2013), Logan Lucky (2017), Unsane (2018), Let Them All Talk (2020), No Sudden Move (2021), Kimi (2022), Presence (2024), and Black Bag (2025).
+His film career spans a multitude of genres but his specialties are psychological, crime, and heist films.
 His films have grossed over US$2.2 billion worldwide and garnered fourteen Academy Award nominations, winning five.

 Soderbergh's films often revolve around familiar concepts which are regularly used for big-budget Hollywood movies, but he routinely employs an avant-garde arthouse approach.
-They center on themes of shifting personal identities, vengeance, sexuality, morality and the human condition.
+They center on themes of shifting personal identities, vengeance, sexuality, morality, and the human condition.
 His feature films are often distinctive in the realm of cinematography as a result of his having been influenced by avant-garde cinema, coupled with his use of unconventional film and camera formats.
-Many of Soderbergh's films are anchored by multi-dimensional storylines with plot twists, nonlinear storytelling, experimental sequencing, suspenseful soundscapes and third-person vantage points.
+Many of Soderbergh's films are anchored by multi-dimensional storylines with plot twists, nonlinear storytelling, experimental sequencing, suspenseful soundscapes, and third-person vantage points.

 Early life

 Soderbergh was born on January 14, 1963, in Atlanta, Georgia, to Mary Ann (née Bernard) and Peter Andrew Soderbergh, who was a university administrator and educator.
-He has Swedish, Irish, and Italian roots.
-Soderbergh's paternal grandfather immigrated to the U.S. from Stockholm.
+Soderbergh has Swedish, Irish, and Italian roots.
+His paternal grandfather immigrated to the U.S. from Stockholm.

 As a child, he moved with his family to Charlottesville, Virginia, where he lived during his adolescence, and then to Baton Rouge, Louisiana, where his father became Dean of Education at Louisiana State University (LSU).
 Soderbergh discovered filmmaking as a teenager and directed short films with a Super 8 and 16 mm cameras.
 He attended the Louisiana State University Laboratory School for high school before graduating and moving to Hollywood to pursue professional filmmaking.

-In his first job he worked as a game show composer and cue card holder; soon after which he found work as a freelance film editor.
+In his first job, he worked as a game show score keeper and cue card holder; soon after which he found work as a freelance film editor.
 During this time, he directed the concert video 9012Live for the rock band Yes in 1985, for which he received a Grammy Award nomination for Best Music Video, Long Form.